 Clinical Psychology Examples

 What does a clinical psychologist do, day in and day out?
-They might:
+Can they prescribe medication or make a diagnosis?
+Here are all of your questions answered!

-- Administer tests and use tools in order to diagnose patients with various mental or mood disorders
+- Can clinical psychologists diagnose patients?
+Yes!
+Clinical psychologists administer tests and use tools to diagnose patients with various mental or mood disorders.

 - Analyze data, including survey responses and medical records, to predict risks in certain populations